gvwilson/sensibleadventures/nardica/nardica.md

 while the two Marines behind him unfolded a stretcher.

 "Any idea what's going on?"
-Wales asked as they lifted the wounded Marine into place.
+Wales asked as they lifted the wounded Marine into place and rolled her down the gangplank.

 The first Marine shook his head.
-"I'm sorry, citizen.
-Please remain where you are---there will be an update as soon as it's safe."
+"there will be an update as soon as it's safe, citizen.
+Please remain where you are until then and---."
-He paused.
+He stopped mid-sentence.
-"And thank you."
+"Please confirm that you are Commander Johnson Wales," he continued abruptly.

-Wales nodded.
+*Commander?* Iffy thought as Wales nodded.
+"I am."

+"Hold for transmission."
+The Marine straightened.

+"Johnson?"
+Doctor Johel's voice came from a speaker somewhere on the Marine's exoskeleton.
+"Are you all right?"

+"We're fine, Gayathri.
+What the hell's going on?"

+"I'll brief you when you get here,"
+Doctor Johel replied crisply.
+"Stay where you are for now---someone will come and collect you as soon as the situation stabilizes.
+Johel out."

+The Marine saluted and followed his squad mates down the gangplank.
 Down on the pier,
-another trio of Marines had loaded the one who'd been shot in the chest onto another stretcher.
+another trio of Marines had stripped the exoskeleton off the one who'd been railgunned in the chest and zipped his body into a lightweight navy blue bag.
-With a pair of drones circling overhead, they hurried away.
+With a pair of drones circling overhead, they marched away.

-Iffy turned to Wales.
-"Can't that stuff o' yours tell you anythin'?"
+"Can't that stuff in your head tell you anythin'?"
+Iffy asked Wales.

 He shook his head.
 "There's a total blackout.